 My Political Labels

 To start, I despise how political labels are used in society currently.
 Often political labels are casually thrown around and become political buzzwords.
 They are used as empty insults to divide and dismiss others in conversation.
 As I discussed in the Voter Directed Democracy book, a political word or phrase becomes a “buzzword” when it is so often overused or misused that it no longer has a clear, singular, and objective meaning.
-Political buzzwords then tend to mean vastly different things to different people even when they friends, family members, and other typically like-minded groups.
+Political buzzwords then tend to mean vastly different things to different people even when they are used between friends, family members, and other typically like-minded groups.
 Common political buzzwords in the US that are divisively and erroneously used that I try to avoid completely include: Liberal/Conservative, Left/Right, and Democrat/Republican.

 To be successful, any type of human communication should convey an objective meaning to every human that receives the communication.
 But so often when political labels are used in the current political discourse there is no objective and clear meaning being conveyed.
 This is why, overall, it is much better to engage in political discourse by completing avoiding political labels and any terminology that is even vaguely a buzzword.
 Political communication and discussion is much better and much more useful to everyone when we approach political discourse using the language of values, virtues, and principles OR approaching the conversation and interaction with specific ideas, perspectives, and philosophies.
 It is so easy for any conversation or interaction about any social, political, or economic issue to devolve into hostility, frustration, and miscommunication when the phrases and terminology we use lacks precision, specificity, and objectivity.